 Case #11: A new intraoperative orthopedic imaging device is intended to provide improved feedback to the surgeon and to speed up artificial joint replacement procedures.
 A study is designed to assess the feasibility of using this device in humans.
 A study protocol is developed to utilize and record the output of the device during hip replacement surgeries.
-The device will be used in four patients in the operating room at the same time that surgeons are using conventional imaging techniques.
-The device will remain in an unused corner of the operating room and is not expected to influence the surgery.
-The device will not alter patients' environment in any health-related way.
+The device will collect data during surgeries at the same time that surgeons are using conventional imaging techniques.
 Postoperatively, data from the experimental device will be reviewed and compared to data collected from conventional imaging.
 Is this study a clinical trial?